2018 Santa Fe High School shooting: Suspect

 The suspected shooter was identified by police as Dimitrios Pagourtzis (born October 12, 2000), a 17-year-old junior at the school.
 He is charged with capital murder of multiple people and aggravated assault against a public servant, and has been held in custody without bail.
 If convicted, he faces a maximum sentence of 40 years to life.
 His father came to the United States in his mid-twenties from Magoulista, Karditsa, Greece.
 He ran a business in the Santa Fe area selling agricultural machinery.

 According to at least one witness, Pagourtzis was bullied by multiple students and coaches.
 The school denied the allegations of bullying by coaches.
 One of his former teachers described him as "quiet, but he wasn't quiet in a creepy way", and said that he had never seen him draw or write anything in his class journal that she found suspicious or unusual.
 Pagourtzis was on the honor roll, and he played on the school football team.

 Pagourtzis's journals on his computer and cell phone, found by police after the shooting, suggested to Governor Greg Abbott "not only did he want to commit the shooting, but he wanted to commit suicide after the shooting, planned on doing this for some time.
 He advertised his intentions but somehow slipped through the cracks."
 Classmates recounted how at a water park the day before the shooting Pagourtzis did not show any signs of his plans, and seemed friendly and funny.

 The New York Times and Los Angeles Times highlighted Pagourtzis's social media presence.
 On April 30, Pagourtzis posted a photo of a shirt with the words "Born to Kill" on his Facebook page.
 The Facebook page also included photos of his black duster coat with several buttons on it, with an accompanying caption: "Hammer and Sickle=Rebellion.
 Rising Sun=Kamikaze Tactics.
 Iron Cross=Bravery.
 Baphomet=Evil.
 Cthulu=Power."
 The Facebook page has since been taken down.

 According to Pagourtzis’ parents, they were unaware of their son's spiraling mental health.
 On the days leading up to the shooting, Pagourtzis's hygiene was deteriorating, and he began failing classes, and started skipping school.
-The mother Antonios Pagourtzis, reportedly expressed concern for her son's abnormal behavior in a 2017 email.
+The mother Rose Marie Kosmetatos, reportedly expressed concern for her son's abnormal behavior in a 2017 email.